ChunMinChang/blog/_posts/2023-07-24-webcodecs-and-the-future-of-media-processing-on-the-web.md

 Once we integrate *WebCodecs* with *WebGL* and *WebGPU*, or any other graphic APIs, the process can be accelerated by the graphics card, and we will get the images faster.

 Again, *WebCodecs* has an interface carrying the image in the video, called `VideoFrame`, that will soon become a processing unit in the *WebRTC* and *WebGL*.
-As a result, once *WebRTC* can stream the video coming from your camera **frame by frame**, we can easily send them to *WebGL* to process.
+As a result, once *WebRTC* can stream the video coming from your camera **in VideoFrame**s, we can easily send them to *WebGL* to process.

 ![webrtc-video-processing][webrtc-video-processing]